loreese/sherlock/README.md

-# sherlock
+# detecting orientalism in sherlock holmes

-This project is looking at and analyzing representations of disabled and "deviant" bodies in the Sherlock Holmes series.
+This project is analyzing representations of Orientalism in Sherlock Holmes by examining Sir Author Conan Doyle's *The Sign of the Four*.
-These representations may include physically disability, diseased, and maimed bodies and their literary function in each text.
+This inquiry may consider bodies, locations, or objects associated with or assigned to the Orient.
+This research will also consider how the Occidental, or Western, viewpoint plays into these late Victorian fears and fascinations with the East.